barlowtyler96/RecipesB2CBlazor/README.md

 # Culinary Shares Blazor App

 #### This is a project I created to practice authentication/authorization, front end design, as well as consuming APIs.
 I used Azure AD B2C to allow users to create an account and sign in.
 It also allows users to edit their profile and reset their password.
 If a user creates an account, they can submit a recipe for review before being added to the site.
-Users also has the ability to favorite recipes.
+Users also have the ability to favorite recipes.

 #### I used Microsoft's documentation & code examples, Stack Overflow, and ChatGPT to complete the project.
 The biggest challenge I faced was learning how to implement Azures auth systems.